shawea/blueGrass/README.md

  blueGrass is a library w/ a few function that could help you create stunning & magical UI w/ interactions,
     cross platform, mobile-first, SPA (Single Page Applications) for interactive and creative HTML5.

+It is based on jQuery and is DOM centric(vs .js centric) with easy to teach setup

 These patterns are licensed under Attribution Assurance License ( details are here http://opensource.org/licenses/AAL ) So, in your index.html or similar in view source you must indicate that your designs are derived from http://raw.github.com/shawea/blueGrass to comply w/ our offered license.
 If you can't agree to the license then go away, or maybe write us a large check for a commercial license.